-- No baseball caps allowed indoors.
-They may be worn outside for protection from the sun, but must be worn with the bill forward only. - No pajamas - No sagging pants - Shorts and skirts may not be shorter that the length of the student's fingertips when extended downward - No leggings or jeggings, unless they are worn under shorts or skirts.
+No baseball caps allowed indoors.
+They may be worn outside for protection from the sun, but must be worn with the bill forward only.

+- No pajamas - No sagging pants - Shorts and skirts may not be shorter that the length of the student's fingertips when extended downward - No leggings or jeggings, unless they are worn under shorts or skirts.
 They are not intended to replace pants. - No bare midriffs, low-cut, see through, halter, tank, tube, backless or spaghetti strapped tops. - No clothing with slogans or pictures of any kind, unless they are Matsuyama spirit or club wear! - No bare feet, flip-flops or slippers or opentoed shoes of any kind.

-Students are required to wear, or have available, athletic shoes on days they have PE.
+Students must wear athletic shoes on days they have PE.